wcgordon1/lamplighter/manuscript/active/ch2_Stacks_and_Strays.md

 She was beginning to understand what Ms. Kestrel meant about paying attention.

 She was halfway to June's street when she realized she was being followed.
-Not by a person—by the one-eyed dog from last night.
+Not by a person, but by the one-eyed dog from last night.
 He kept to the far side of the street, moving when she moved, stopping when she stopped.
 Never getting closer, never falling behind.
 His gait was slightly uneven, favoring his left front paw, and his coat was the kind of brown that had probably once been black before years of weather and hard living had faded it.

 When she paused to look back at him, he sat down and waited patiently, as if this were the most natural thing in the world.
 His tail didn't wag, but it wasn't tucked either.
 He held himself with the dignity of an animal who had learned to expect nothing but hoped for everything.